 The good news about homesickness is that most kids get over it in a few days.
 This transitional time may be painful -- and you may get tearful phone calls or heart-wrenching emails -- but it passes.

 It's rarely a good idea for parents to rush to the camp and rescue their child.
-Learning to cope on his own is a valuable lesson your camper will learn, and he will feel immensely and rightfully proud of himself when he does.
+Learning to cope on his own is a valuable lesson for your camper, and he will feel immensely and rightfully proud of himself when he does.

 If symptoms are serious -- nightmares that don't stop after a couple of nights, difficulty eating, stomach cramps, and frequent headaches -- your child should consult a counselor or other adult.
 In some extreme cases, the best option is for the child to leave camp.